-Your phone is the key to far too much access, and they shouldn’t ever need your password or passwords to help return the device.
-Verifying ownership can be easily done with the IMEI number, basically the phone’s serial number (we wrote a post about the IMEI here), with zero risks to you as an owner.
+Your phone is the key to tons of essential files, accounts, and secure data; they shouldn’t ever need your password to help return the device.
+Verifying ownership can be quickly done with the IMEI number, basically the phone’s serial number (we wrote a post about the IMEI here), with zero risks to you as an owner.

-You’ve already checked out the lost and found, so that’s a good start, but make sure to check back regularly.
-Make sure your device is locked (you can add passwords using the location services steps above) and secured.
+You’ve already checked out the lost and found, so that’s a good start, but check back regularly.
+Ensure your device is locked (you can add passwords using the location services steps above) and secured.

-Otherwise, you’ll want to consider protecting other accounts on your device, such as bank accounts, social media profiles, email accounts, and pretty much anything else you might do on your phone.
+Otherwise, you’ll want to consider protecting other accounts on your devices, such as bank accounts, social media profiles, email accounts, and anything else you might do on your phone.
 Again never give out passwords.

 But if you’re ready to move on:

 - Secure and erase your device.